William Cunningham (American football)

 Another article noted: "Michigan, with the exception of one or two double passes, relied almost altogether on straight football, line bucking and runs around the end.
 Chicago, on the contrary, used trick plays throughout but the team work was of a high order, as shown by both teams."

 Based on his performance in the Chicago game, Stagg recommended Cunningham as an All-American.
 At that time, the All-American selections were made by Caspar Whitney, who preceded Walter Camp in that role.
 Michigan's 12–11 victory over Chicago in 1898 also served as the inspiration for Louis Elbel to write The Victors, Michigan's fight song.
 Elbel's lyric, "Champions of the West," refers to Michigan's having won the Western Conference championship for the first time in the school's history.

 Cunningham's selection as an All-American in 1898 "broke the unwritten tradition that All-Americans had to come from Yale, Harvard, Princeton or a few other Eastern schools."

 Cunningham became a medical missionary in China.
 In a December 1921 passport applications, Cunningham identified himself as a physician with his permanent residence in Grove City, Pennsylvania.
 He stated that he had left the United States in October 1904, and returned in October 1912.
 He traveled to China again as a medical missionary in 1922.

-Cunningham was the first in a long line of University of Michigan centers to be named All-American, including Germany Schulz, Ernie Vick, Jack Blott, Maynard Morrison, Chuck Bernard, and David Molk.
+Cunningham was the first in a long line of University of Michigan centers to be named All-American, including Germany Schulz, Ernie Vick, Jack Blott, Maynard Morrison, Chuck Bernard, David Molk, and Olusegun Oluwatimi.

 In 1955, Cunningham was named to the all-time Medical All-American Team, composed of former All-American football players who later became doctors.
 The list was compiled and published by "Spectrum," a medical journal.
 At that time, Cunningham was retired and living in Grove City, Pennsylvania.
 He died in 1957 at the age of 84.

 In 2005, Cunningham was selected as one of the 100 greatest Michigan football players of all time by the "Motown Sports Revival," ranking 30th on the all-time team.